LuisJoseSanchez/ionic-todo-list-with-ionic-storage/README.md

 # Ionic todo list with Ionic Storage

 Yo can create new tasks, edit, and delete them.
-Everything is save with Ionic Storage.
+Everything is saved with Ionic Storage.

 To run the project: